Ethics, some thoughts

 Freedom

 This is a huge subject.
-I will only touch on it here.
+I will only touch on it here, I've written a dedicated page elsewhere on this site.

 In an ethical society a person's freedom should only be limited in so far as the actions of that person impacts on other sentient beings.